-The Group employed 3,973 staff as at 30 June 2013 and benefits from a strong client base and integrated supply chain, spanning both industries in which it operates.
+The Group employs around 5,500 employees and benefits from a strong client base and integrated supply chain, spanning both industries in which it operates.

 Our Company History

 Galliford Try has evolved through the decades to become one of the UK’s leading housebuilding and construction groups, with revenues of £1.5 billion.
 Some of the most significant milestones in our journey are outlined below:

 - Today Galliford Try is a top 10 housebuilding and construction company delivering high profile schemes that contribute to the improvement of the built environment.

 - Galliford Try acquires Miller Construction, a UK construction business delivering building and infrastructure projects to both the public and private sectors.

 - The Housebuilding Division re-brands to Linden Homes.

 - Galliford Try re-enters the FTSE 250 Index.